24.3 Data Transformation and Synchronization

 Filter

-Filters exist on the driver and enable you to specify which classes and attributes an application can send to and receive from the Identity Vault.
+Filters exist on the driver and enable you to specify which classes and attributes an application can send and receive from the Identity Vault.
 If you want a specific class to pass through for the Metadirectory engine to process, you should add the class to the filter on the appropriate channel.
 You also can filter objects by a specific attribute value you define.

 NOTE:The graphical depiction of the Overview shows two separate objects for the driver filter on the Publisher and Subscriber channels.
 Although there are two objects shown, the same filter is used for both channels.